 Skip to main content

-Business & innovation
+Business & Innovation

 Innovative Economy

-Germany has the world’s fourth-largest economy.
+Germany has the world’s third-largest economy.
 It is unique for its combination of a thriving culture of innovation, a focus on exports and a robust SME sector.
 The Federal Government aims to create a social-environmental market economy in Germany.

 Lackierroboter